sarambos/Grocery-Store-Manager/README.md

 # Description

-This program is meant to display a combination of the content learned during Algorithmic Problem solving as a final project.
+This program is meant to display a combination of the content learned during Algorithmic Problem Solving as a final project.
 It uses a text-based interface in the terminal in order to navigate a simulated grocery store management system.
 You can do the following with this program:

 Add a product
 Remove a product